02shanks/Image-Colorization/README.md

 ## RGB and L*a*b*

-RGB and CIE L*a*b* (or just "Lab") are two different color spaces, or ways of describing colors.RGB operates on three channels: red, green and blue.
+RGB and CIE Lab (or just "Lab") are two different color spaces, or ways of describing colors.RGB operates on three channels: red, green and blue.
 Lab is a conversion of the same information to a lightness component L*, and two color components - a* and b*.

 RGB color space:
 R - indicating how much Red the pixel is